 Accessible websites often rank higher in search engine results.
 Search engines prioritize websites that provide a good user experience, and many accessibility best practices align with SEO best practices.
 For example, semantic HTML, descriptive alt text for images, and proper heading structure improve both accessibility and SEO.
 By following accessibility guidelines like WCAG, you’re not only making your site more inclusive but also improving its discoverability and search engine optimization.
 This means more organic traffic and a wider reach for your business.
 MEGA SEO can help you automate many of these SEO best practices, making it easier to build an accessible and high-performing website.
 Book a demo to learn more.

-Train Your Team on Accessibility
+How to Get Your Team on Board with Accessibility

 Prioritizing accessibility isn’t a one-person job; it’s a team effort.
 Everyone involved in building and maintaining your website—from designers and developers to content creators and marketers—needs to understand accessibility principles and how to apply them.
 This means providing your team with the right training and resources.

-Training and Resources
+Provide the Right Training and Resources

 Accessibility training can take many forms.
 Consider offering workshops, online courses, or bringing in accessibility experts for presentations.
 Make sure the training covers practical skills like writing effective alt text for images, using semantic HTML, and understanding WCAG guidelines.
 Providing your team with readily available resources, such as style guides, checklists, and accessibility testing tools, reinforces training and provides ongoing support.
 User feedback is invaluable, so encourage your team to actively seek and incorporate feedback from users with disabilities.
 This will help identify areas for improvement and ensure your website truly meets their needs.
 Most importantly, encourage practical application.
 Your team should use what they learn in their daily work.